-With a growing number of us having already returned to our offices or planning to do so soon, now’s a really good time to look back and reflect over the last five plus months and like me draw up your own list of the positives and negatives of working from home (WFH).
+As the City gradually starts to open up again, and with some of you slowly returning to your offices or planning to do so soon, now’s the perfect time to reflect over the last 12 months and like me draw up your own list of the positives and negatives of working from home (WFH).

 Try to really give some serious thought to what you have enjoyed and would therefore like to potentially implement on a more permanent basis because I’m pretty sure when it comes to home and / or agile working there’s no going back to the past.
 WFH is here to stay.
 For more tips on how to ask your boss to work from home on a long-term basis click here.